webplatform/docs/NotesThe_future_of_the_open_web/index.md

 * Microsoft and HP, two big desktop companies, created Web based Operating systems (WebOS, Windows 8)
 * Mozilla creating a fork of Android and making it completely web based too
 * Microsoft contributing to open source in Blink (Chrome rendering engine) with Pointer Events
-* SVG web applications is getting more and more possible, look at this [1]
-* Accessibility and SVG (see [http://describler.com/ Describler])
 * Microsoft enforcing the DNT header
 * W3C, Adobe, Mozilla, Google, Facebook, Microsoft, Opera decided to team up together to solve the documentation for web developers problem